Aster Leafhopper

 Colors

-Pale greenish-yellow body with six distinct black spots on the forehead (vertex) arranged in three pairs
+Pale yellowish-green to lime green body with clear wings; characterized by six small black spots on the vertex (forehead) arranged in three pairs.

 Key Features

-- Six black spots on the head arranged in pairs
+- Six distinct black spots on the forehead arranged in pairs

 When You’ll See Them